Jayne Mansfield: Musical work

 Mansfield had classical training in piano and violin.
-She sang in film soundtracks, on stage for her theatrical and nightclub performances, and had singles and albums released.
-After her death, Mansfield became an inspiration for punk-rock musicians.
+She sang in film soundtracks and on stage for her theatrical and nightclub performances, and released singles and albums.
+After her death, she became an inspiration for punk-rock musicians.

 Soundtracks

-Mansfield sang in English and German for a number of her films, including The Girl Can't Help It ("Ev'rytime" and "Rock Around the Rock Pile"), Illegal ("Too Marvelous for Words"), The Las Vegas Hillbillys ("That Makes It"), Too Hot to Handle ("Too Hot To Handle", "You Were Made For Me", "Monsoon" and "Midnight"), Homesick for St. Pauli ("Wo Ist Der Mann" and "Snicksnack Snuckelchen"), The Challenge ("The Challenge of Love"), The Sheriff of Fractured Jaw ("Strolling Down The Lane With Billy" and "If The San Francisco Hills Could Only Talk"), and Promises!
-Promises! ("I'm in Love", alternative title "Lullaby of Love").
+Mansfield sang or her singing was dubbed in some of her films including The Sheriff of Fractured Jaw and Promises!
+Promises!.

+Her screen performance of songs in The Sheriff of Fractured Jaw was actually dubbed by Connie Francis.

 Live performances

-In 1958, an orchestra was recorded for the 31st Academy Awards ceremony with Jack Benny on first violin, Mansfield on violin, Dick Powell on trumpet, Robert Mitchum on woodwind, Fred Astaire on drums and Jerry Lewis as conductor; however, the performance was canceled.
+In 1958, an orchestra was recorded for the 31st Academy Awards ceremony with Jack Benny on first violin, Mansfield on violin, Dick Powell on trumpet, Robert Mitchum on woodwind, Fred Astaire on drums, and Jerry Lewis as conductor, but the performance was canceled.
 She sang "Too Marvelous for Words" for The Jack Benny Program ("Jack Takes Boat to Hawaii"; Episode 9, Season 14; November 26, 1963).
-Her club performances regularly featured songs like Call Me, A Little Brains, A Little Talent ("This Queen has her aces in all the right places"), Plain Jane, Quando-Quando, Bésame Mucho, and the song made famous by Marilyn Monroe – Diamonds Are a Girl's Best Friend.
+Her club performances regularly featured songs like Call Me, A Little Brains, A Little Talent ("This Queen has her aces in all the right places"), Plain Jane, Quando-Quando, Bésame Mucho, and the song Marilyn Monroe made famous, Diamonds Are a Girl's Best Friend.